How Did Facebook Build Its Sustainable Competitive Advantage?-Business Strategy & The Success Story

 The Solution — Zuckerberg, being a student himself, was aware of the needs of fellow friends.
 So, he was already thinking of creating an online directory based on authentic details about students.
 Crimson’s editorials came at the right time and gave him valuable inputs.
 With those inputs, Zuckerberg began his journey of building the Facebook website.

 Zuckerberg took several elements from his earlier works such as Facemash, Coursematch, and Synapse for building the website.
 He also adopted some features from a famous social networking website of that time, Friendster.

 The Journey — Thus, in February 2004, Zuckerberg and his friends launched Thefacebook.com.
-It’s target customers were students from Harvard University who had Harvard.edu email address.
+Its target customers were students from Harvard University who had Harvard.edu email addresses.
 People joined the site through invitation only.
 After launch, the site encountered a viral explosion.
 Thefacebook became the main topic of discussion in Harvard dining halls, classes, and other meetup places.

 After the initial success, Zuckerberg opened Thefacebook to students at Columbia University on February 25, to Stanford the next day, and to Yale on the 29th.
 Everywhere, the website continued its viral growth.
 Later, Zuckerberg extended to other colleges and universities.